Rajaram I

-Rajaram Bhonsle I (Pronunciation: [ɾaːd͡ʒaɾaːm]; – 3 March 1700) was the third Chhatrapati of Maratha Empire, who ruled from 1689 to his death in 1700.
-He was the second son of the Shivaji, the founder of the empire and younger half-brother of Sambhaji, who he succeeded.
+Rajaram I (Rajaram Bhonsale, [ɾaːd͡ʒaɾaːm ˈbʱos(ə)le; 24 February 1670 – 3 March 1700), also known as Ram Raaje, was the third king (Chhatrapati) of the Maratha Kingdom, who ruled from 1689 to his death in 1700.
+He was the second son of Shivaji, the founder of the kingdom, and younger paternal half-brother of Sambhaji, whom he succeeded.
 His eleven-year reign was marked with a constant struggle against the Mughals.
-He was succeeded by his infant son Shivaji II under the regentship of his dowager Maharani Tarabai.
+He was succeeded by his infant son Shivaji II under the regentship of his Rajmata Maharani Tarabai.